Chair and Washington Gladden 1859 Professor of Sociology

 Areas of Expertise

 Professor Nolan’s teaching and research interests fall within the general areas of law and society, culture, technology and social change, and historical comparative sociology.
 His new book, Atomic Doctors: Conscience and Complicity at the Dawn of the Nuclear Age, is forthcoming with Harvard University Press.
 His previous books include What They Saw in America: Alexis de Tocqueville, Max Weber, G.K.
-Chesterton, and Sayyid Qutb, is forthcoming with Cambridge University Press.
+Chesterton, and Sayyid Qutb, was published with Cambridge University Press in 2016.
 His current research project, Delivering Little Boy, is a unique look at the Manhattan Project and the early years of the nuclear age.
 His previous books include Legal Accents, Legal Borrowing: The International Problem-Solving Court Movement (2009); Reinventing Justice: The American Drug Court Movement (2001); and The Therapeutic State: Justifying Government at Century’s End (1998).
 He is the recipient of several grants and awards including National Endowment for the Humanities fellowships and a Fulbright scholarship.
 He has held visiting fellowships at Oxford University, Loughborough University, and the University of Notre Dame.